You Thought the Injury Was the Worst Part

 It is not aligned with any political party or institution.

-Its purpose is clarity — and accountability.
+Its purpose is clarity — and to simplify the complex for others to understand.

 #shattereddoco